neoforged/.github/primers/1.21.6/index.md

 - `net.minecraft.world.entity.ai.attributes`
     - `AttributeMap` now has an overload that takes in an `AttributeReceiver`
     - `AttributeReceiver` - An interface that performs an operation if some attribute is modified.

+### Leashes

+The leash system has been updated to support up to four on enabled entities.
+Additionally, the physics have been updated to more properly handle real-world elasicity of some stretchable object.

+- `net.minecraft.client.renderer.entity.state.EntityRenderState`
+    - `leashState` now returns a list of `$LeashState`s
+    - `$LeashState#slack` - Whether the leash has any slack.
+- `net.minecraft.world.entity`
+    - `Entity`
+        - `shearOffAllLeashConnections` - Handles when shears are used to removed a leash.
+        - `dropAllLeashConnections` - Handles when all leashes should be removed from an entity.
+        - `getQuadLeashHolderOffsets` - Gets the offsets when four leashes attached to an entity.
+        - `supportQuadLeashAsHolder` - Returns whether the entity can be leashed up to four times.
+        - `notifyLeashHolder`, `notifyLeasheeRemoved` - Handles when the leash is ticked on an entity and when its removed.
+        - `setLeashOffset` is removed
+        - `getLeashOffset` -> `Leashable#getLeashOffset`
+    - `Leashable`
+        - `MAXIMUM_ALLOWED_LEASHED_DIST` - The maximum distance a leash can be attached to an entity.
+        - `AXIS_SPECIFIC_ELASTICITY` - The resistance of the leash along each axis.
+        - `SPRING_DAMPENING` - The loss of energy when the leash is oscillating on stretch.
+        - `TORSIONAL_ELASTICITY` - The resistance of the leash under torque.
+        - `STIFFNESS` - The stiffness of the leash.
+        - `ENTITY_ATTACHMENT_POINT` - Specifies the attachment point of the leash on the entity.
+        - `LEASHER_ATTACHMENT_POINT` - Specifies the attachment point of the leash on the holder.
+        - `SHARED_QUAD_ATTACHMENT_POINTS` - Specifies the attachment points of the leashes on an entity.
+        - `canHaveALeashAttachedToIt` -> `canHaveALeashAttachedTo`, not one-to-one
+        - `leashDistanceTo` - Returns the distance of the leash traveled between the holder and leashee.
+        - `onElasticLeashPull` - Handles when the leash is being pulled upon.
+        - `leashSnapDistance` - Returns when the leash will attempt to remove itself from the entity.
+        - `leashElasticDistance` - Returns the max distance before the elasticity of the leash becomes a physics factor.
+        - `handleLeashAtDistance` is removed
+        - `angularFriction` - Returns the angular friction of the entity on a block or within a liquid.
+        - `whenLeashedTo` - Notifies the entity that the leash is attached.
+        - `elasticRangeLeashBehaviour`, `legacyElasticRangeLeashBehaviour` -> `checkElasticInteractions`, not one-to-one
+        - `supportQuadLeash` - Whether the entity can be leashed up to four times.
+        - `getQuadLeashOffsets` - Returns the offsets of each leash attached to the entity.
+        - `createQuadLeashOffsets` - Creates the offsets for each of the four possible leash positions.
+        - `leashableLeashedTo` - Gets all entities within a 32-block radius that are leashed to this holder.
+        - `$LeashData#angularMomentum` - Returns the angular momentum of the entity when leashed.
+        - `$Wrench` - A record which handles the force and torque applied to the leash.
+- `net.minecraft.world.item.LeadItem#leashableInArea` -> `Leashable#leashableInArea`

 ### Tag Changes